rokka-io/rokka-kirby-plugin/README.md

 # Kirby Rokka

+(rokka)[https://rokka.io] is digital image processing done right.
+Store, render and deliver images.
+Easy and blazingly fast.
+This plugin automatically uploads your pictures to rokka and delivers them in the right format, as light and fast as possible.
+And you only pay what you use, no upfront and fixed costs.

+Free trials are available.
+Just install the plugin and use it.

 ## WARNING

 This is still beta software.
 We will use this for our soon-to-be-online company webpage, so it's somehow battle tested.
 But there's still room for improvements.
 And input is always welcome.